Karthik7TR/Karthik_poc/dojo/05-second-deploy.md

 cloud-tool --profile ${AWS_PROFILE} --region ${REGION} generic-ssh-tunnel -c ${ALB_DNS_NAME} -q 80 -r 8080
 ```
 1. Go back into the browser tab with your app and hit refresh.

+# Appendix
+If you do not receive the email to approve the release, there is a way to do in from the command line.
+To do so, follow these instructions:
+1. Run this command to list the cumulus tables in this account.
+    ```sh
+    cumulus bluegreen list-tables
+    ```

+1. Find the table with your group name, then use it to run the following command to find the deployment ID you need to approve.
+    ```sh
+    cumulus bluegreen list-pending-deployments --table a206296-u0106226-bluegreen-deployer-table-nonprod-v1
+    ```

+3. Use the blue green ID and the table name to approve the release.
+      ```sh
+    cumulus) bens-mbp:docker-ccng-sampleapp-v1 ben$ cumulus bluegreen approve-deployment --table a206296-u0106226-bluegreen-deployer-table-nonprod-v1 --id fc15314b-d2ac-452e-bbdf-322b65a6672e --go
+      ```